-2.1 Heart Disease
+2.2 Heart Disease

 In the early 1980s, consistent with the Centres for sickness management and prevention, U.S. (2007), cardiovascular disease is that the leading reason behind death for both women and men nearly within the world and it's conjointly a serious explanation for disability.
-Within the worldwide, coronary cardiovascular disease kills over seven million folks every year. cardiovascular disease could be a broad term that has many additional specific heart conditions that are Coronary cardiovascular disease, heart failure, Ischemia, myocardiopathy, inherent cardiovascular disease, Peripheral blood vessel sickness (PAD).The most common heart disease is coronary cardiovascular disease from the might cause attack and different serious conditions and therefore the analysis from
+Within the worldwide, coronary cardiovascular disease kills over seven million folks every year. cardiovascular disease could be a broad term that has many additional specific heart conditions that are Coronary cardiovascular disease, heart failure, Ischemia, myocardiopathy, inherent cardiovascular disease, Peripheral blood vessel sickness (PAD).

 PubMed Central Journals (2007) shows that the ischemia is that the most typical explanation for death within the industrial countries.
-Therefore the earliest identification and treatment exploiting diagnostic procedure (ECG) has been developed to watch the illness signal.
+Therefore, the earliest identification and treatment exploiting diagnostic procedure (ECG) has been developed to watch the illness signal.
 Papaloukas et al. (2003) has indicated that the event of appropriate automatic analysis techniques will build this technique terribly effective in supporting the physician's diagnosis and in guiding clinical management.

-2.2 ECG Features Extraction Algorithms : A Review of Previous Studies
+2.3 ECG Features Extraction Algorithms: A Review of Previous Studies